yuenwongsps/Photosort/README.md

 ## Overview
-Airdrop photos to Mac is convinence but the photos are often to have random names.
+Airdrop photos to Mac is convenient but the photos are often to have random names.
 This tool is designed to group the photos by the creation date.

 ## Compile commands